 This chapter reviews information regarding complementary health approaches used to treat diabetes.
-First, background information on complementary health approaches (sometimes referred to as complementary and alternative medicine or CAM) will be presented.
+First. background information on complementary health approaches (sometimes referred to as complementary and alternative medicine or CAM) will be presented.
 This will be followed by a description of non-mainstream practices used by patients with diabetes.
 An evidence-based description of specific natural products used to treat diabetes will be next.
 Mind body practices will be addressed.
 The chapter will conclude with specific ways clinicians can assist patients in choosing safe natural products.
 Please note information regarding therapies to treat comorbidities of diabetes are covered elsewhere in this text.

 To help clarify the contents of this chapter, nomenclature definitions relevant to complementary and alternative medicine will be provided as defined by the National Institute of Health (NIH).
-Complementary medicine is defined as non-mainstream practices that are used together with conventional medicine.
+Complementary medicine is defined as nonmainstream practices that are used together with conventional medicine.
 In contrast, alternative medicine describes non-mainstream practices used instead of conventional medicine.
 Complementary health approaches are non-mainstream practices.
 The term integrative medicine refers to medicine that brings complementary and conventional health approaches together in a coordinated fashion.
-Lastly, integrative health describes complementary approaches that are incorporated into mainstream healthcare.
-(1)
+Lastly, integrative health describes complementary approaches that are incorporated into mainstream healthcare (1).

-Term Definition Alternative Medicine Non-mainstream practice used instead of conventional medicine Complementary Health Approaches Non-mainstream practices Complementary Medicine Non-mainstream practice used together with conventional medicine Integrative Health Complementary approaches being incorporated into mainstream healthcare Integrative Medicine Medicine that brings complementary and conventional health approaches together in a coordinated fashion
+Table 1.
+Definitions of Terms Table 1.
+Definitions of Terms Relevant to Complementary and Alternative Medicine Term Definition Alternative Medicine Non-mainstream practice used instead of conventional medicine Complementary Health Non-mainstream practices Approacnes Complementary Medicine Non-mainstream practice used together with conventional medicine Integrative Health Complementary approaches being incorporated into mainstream healthcare Integrative Medicine Medicine that brings complementary and conventional health approaches together in a coordinated fashion